Constant-MHRE-Soft/File-Sender-Python/README.md

 # File-Sender-Python
-# [How to Transfer Files in the Network using Sockets in Python]
+# How to Transfer Files in the Network using Sockets in Python
 To run this:
-- `pip3 install -r requirements.txt`.
+- `pip install -r requirements.txt`.
 - ### For the server ( the receiver ):
     -
         ```
-        python3 receiver.py
+        python receiver.py
         ```
 - ### For the client ( the sender ):
     -